bangbangcon/bangbangcon.github.io/speakers.md

 **_"Islamic Geometry: Hankin’s Polygons in Contact Algorithm!!!"_**

 In this talk we will go over Hankin’s “Polygons in Contact” algorithm, a technique for generating common patterns encountered in Islamic geometry, and some variations on it.
-There will be quite a few pretty pictures and two (!!) interactive examples in JS.
+There will be an introduction to tiling theory, quite a few pretty pictures, and two (!!) interactive examples in JS.

- We’ll also briefly touch on the historical and cultural aspects of this kind of geometry and why modern mathematicians who work on this are so mystified about what was going on ~900 years ago!
+We’ll also briefly touch on the historical and cultural aspects of this kind of geometry!

 **Yomna** likes collecting musical instruments, discrete mathematics, cooking, and cold, dark rooms.
 She is a Technology Fellow at the EFF.